google/ExoPlayer/README.md

 where `2.X.X` is your preferred version.

-As an alternative to the full library, you can depend on only the library modules that you actually need.
-For example the following will add dependencies on the Core, DASH and UI library modules, as might be required for an app that plays DASH content:
+As an alternative to the full library, you can depend on only the library modules that you need.
+For example, the following will add dependencies on the Core, DASH, and UI library modules, as might be required for an app that plays DASH content:

 ```gradle